-- an officer or senior manager within GDG Group; - the internal or external auditor (including a member of an audit team conducting an audit on GDG Group) or actuary; or

-• if the disclosure concerns GDG Group's tax affairs or the tax affairs of an associate of GDG Group: GDG Group's registered tax agent or BAS agent, or an employee or officer at GDG Group who has functions or duties relating to its tax affairs and who you consider may be assisted in their role by knowing that information.
+- an officer or senior manager within GDG Group; - the internal or external auditor (including a member of an audit team conducting an audit on GDG Group) or actuary; - legal practitioners; - some external bodies such as, some regulatory bodies such as, ASIC or APRA.
+A disclosure related to the Fair Work Act 2009 must be made to an official of the Fair Work Commission; or - if the disclosure concerns GDG Group's tax affairs or the tax affairs of an associate of GDG Group: GDG Group's registered tax agent or BAS agent, or an employee or officer at GDG Group who has functions or duties relating to its tax affairs and who you consider may be assisted in their role by knowing that information.